Kevin Rudd: Early life and education

-Diplomatic career
+Early diplomatic career

 Rudd joined the Department of Foreign Affairs in 1981 as a graduate trainee.
 His first posting was as Third Secretary at the Australian Embassy in Stockholm from November 1981 to December 1983 where he organised an Australian film festival, represented Australia at the Stockholm Conference on Acidification of the Environment, and reported on Soviet gas pipelines and European energy security.
 In 1984, Rudd was appointed Second Secretary at the Australian Embassy in Beijing, and promoted to First Secretary in 1985, where he was responsible for analysing Politburo politics, economic reform, arms control and human rights under Ross Garnaut, David Irvine and Geoff Raby.
 He returned to Canberra in 1987 and was assigned to the Policy Planning Branch, then the Staffing Policy Section, and was selected to serve as the Office of National Assessments Liaison Officer at the Australian High Commission in London commencing in 1989 but declined.

 Entry into politics

-In 1988, he was appointed Chief of Staff to the Opposition Leader in Queensland, Wayne Goss.
+In 1988, he was appointed chief of staff to the opposition leader in Queensland, Wayne Goss.
 He remained in that role when Goss was elected Premier in 1989, a position he held until 1992 when Goss appointed him Director-General of the Office of Cabinet.
 In this position, Rudd was arguably Queensland's most powerful bureaucrat.
 He presided over a number of reforms, including development of a national program for teaching foreign languages in schools.
 Rudd was influential in both promoting a policy of developing an Asian languages and cultures program which was unanimously accepted by the Council of Australian Governments (COAG) in 1992 and later chaired a high-level working group which provided the foundation of the strategy in its report, which is frequently cited as "the Rudd Report".

 The Goss Government saw its majority slashed in 1995, before losing it altogether after a by-election one year later.
 After Goss' resignation, Rudd left the Queensland Government and was hired as a Senior China Consultant by the accounting firm KPMG Australia.
 While in that position, he won selection to be the Labor candidate for the seat of Griffith at the 1996 federal election.
 Despite being endorsed by the retiring Labor MP, Ben Humphreys, Rudd was considerably hampered by Labor's unpopularity in Queensland, as well as a redistribution that almost halved Labor's majority.
 Rudd was defeated by Liberal Graeme McDougall on the eighth count as Labor won only two seats in Queensland.
 Rudd stood in the same seat against McDougall in the 1998 election, this time winning on the fifth count.

 Member of Parliament (1998–2007)

 Rudd made his maiden speech to the House of Representatives as the new Member for the Division of Griffith on 11 November 1998.
+It drew heavily his personal experience of poverty to argue for the need for strong social security, public hospitals, and public housing.